sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - Task 3: Add some vulnerable code via a pull request and view the scan results in the PR
 - Task 4: CodeQL Query Operations in Visual Studio
 - Task 5: Turn on GitHub Advanced Security for Organization
+- Task 6: Verify Github Autofix is enabled
+- Task 7: Create a code with potencial security vulnerabilities
+- Task 8: Run a code scan
+- Task 9: Apply autofixes to vulnerabilities

 ## Estimated timing: 90 minutes